Last Updated on February 6, 2026 by Andrew Mckiggan

 Many sellers are surprised to learn that real estate agent sales commission is divided.

-Commission is commonly split between the selling agent and the agency, and may also account for marketing costs, administration, and support staff.
-In some cases, commission is shared between a listing agent and a buyer’s agent.
+Commission is commonly split between the selling agent and the agency (franchise fees), and may also account for marketing costs, administration, and support staff.

-After all splits and expenses, individual agents often receive around 30% to 40% of the gross commission.
-For example, a $20,000 commission may result in $6,000 to $8,000 in personal income for the agent.
+After all splits and expenses, individual agents in large franchises often receive around 30% to 40% of the gross commission.
+For example, on a $22,000 gross commission, the agent may only receive $6,600 to $8,800 in personal income.

 How Much Commission Does a Real Estate Agent Earn Per Transaction?